hlysine/create_connected/README.md

       and bottom spins at half speed
 - Brass Gearbox
     - A gearbox where the rotation direction of all 4 sides are independently configurable
+- Shear Pin
+    - An early-game, single-use connector that breaks when the network is overstressed
+- Overstress Clutch
+    - A clutch that uncouples after a set delay when the network is overstressed.
+Can be reset with a wrench
 - Centrifugal Clutch
     - A clutch that is only coupled if the input RPM is faster than a configurable threshold
+- Freewheel Clutch
+    - A clutch that is only coupled if the input spins in the correct direction as configured
+- Brake
+    - A device that produces immense stress when powered, halting the network by overstressing it
+- Fan Blasting/Smoking/Washing/Haunting Catalysts
+    - A series of blocks that trap liquid/fire for safe and dedicated bulk processing
 - Copycat Slab
     - Slab-shaped copycat that has double slab variants and can also be placed vertically
 - Copycat Block
     - Clones a block while ignoring its placement rules (such as placing coral blocks above water)
 - Copycat Beam
     - A centered Copycat Step that can be oriented in all 3 axes with assisted placement like shafts
-- Overstress Clutch
-    - A clutch that uncouples after a set delay when the network is overstressed.
-Can be reset with a wrench
-- Shear Pin
-    - An early-game, single-use connector that breaks when the network is overstressed
-- Brake
-    - A device that produces immense stress when powered, halting the network by overstressing it
-- Fan Catalysts
-    - A series of blocks that trap liquid/fire for safe and dedicated bulk processing

 ## Download